 Proactive communication by the parents with the school is essential with regard to student attendance.
 However, the principal may have a student withdrawn from Bishop Chatard High School for excessive attendance issues.
-See the Bishop Chatard website at www.bishopchatard.org/virus for the latest information.

 How to Report an Absence:

 There are three ways to report absences: